Strapontin/ERC-7702-TokenSaver/DOC.md

 _Note: This will NOT revert if the token is not in the list_

+Alternatively, you can use `deleteAllTokenTracked` to clear the array.
+This is particulary useful when migrating from another smart wallet, where this storage was used by another array.

 ## Setting `revertOnPermit`

 If you want to avoid the `permit` vulnerability, you can call `setRevertOnPermit(true)`.
 This will allow `execute` to revert everytime it encounters a call with a [`ERC20Permit::permit` selector](https://www.4byte.directory/signatures/?bytes4_signature=0xd505accf).